 \section{Abstract}

 We consider the semi-classical (or Gutzwiller-Voros) zeta functions for $C^\infty$ contact Anosov flows.
-Analyzing the spectra of the generators for some transfer operators associated to the flow, we prove, for any $\tau>0$, that its zeros are contained in the union of the $\tau$-neighborhood of the imaginary axis, $|\Re(s)|<\tau$, and the region $\Re(s)<-\chi_0+\tau$, up to finitely many exceptions, where $\chi_0>0$ is the hyperbolicity exponent of the flow.
-Further we show that the zeros in the neighborhood of the imaginary axis satisfy an analogue of the Weyl law.
+Analyzing the spectra of the generators of some transfer operators associated to the flow, we prove that, for arbitrarily small $\tau>0$, its zeros are contained in the union of the $\tau$-neighborhood of the imaginary axis, $|\Re(s)|<\tau$, and the half-plane $\Re(s)<-\chi_0+\tau$, up to finitely many exceptions, where $\chi_0>0$ is the hyperbolicity exponent of the flow.
+Further we show that the density of the zeros along the imaginary axis satisfy an analogue of the Weyl law.